imjoshellis/react-beautiful-dnd-tutorial/README.md

-# Multi-Column Drag and Drop
+# CodeAlong: Multi-Column Drag and Drop in React

 Built to supplement a tutorial.
 [Read on Dev.to](https://dev.to/imjoshellis/codealong-multi-column-drag-and-drop-in-react-3781)